Abhiram-Siriki45/Python-Coding-Interview/README.md

 ## 1. Explain Python?

-> Python is a highly comprehensive, interactive, and object-oriented scriptwriting language.
+> Python is a Highly comprehensive, interactive, and object-oriented scriptwriting language.
 It was developed to make the content highly readable among net surfers.
 Python makes use of various English keywords other than just punctuations.

 ---

-## 2. What are the distinct features of Python?
+## 2. What are the Distinct features of Python?

 > 1. Structured and functional programmings are supported.
 > 2. It can be compiled to byte-code for creating larger applications.